lauren-tsao-DM-GY-9103-2025Fall-K/Lauren-Tsao_Dynamic-Web_Fall25/lauren-tsao_final/README.md

 - JSON Server
 - Redux

-The project can be done through 2 options:
+The project can be done through 2 options, as follows.

 ### Option A

 Re-skin the in-class Todo List App into something more specific.
 It must include the following:

 - Styling
-- Adding more input fields to make the usage of your app more specific.
+- Adding more input fields to make the usage of the app more specific

 For example: Turning the generic todo list into an exercise tracker.
 Maybe some color coding can be added, or a way to filter or search existing todos.